izderadicka/btclient/README.md

 --------

-Simple Bit Torrent client (command line),  that enables sequential download and then streams video to video player (via http or stdin) when got enough of the file content to start(deafult is 2%).
+Simple Bit Torrent client (command line),  that enables sequential download and then streams video to video player (via http or stdin, but stdin is not seekable) when got enough of the file content to start playback

 ```
 usage: btclient.py [-h] [-d DIRECTORY] [-p {mplayer,vlc}] [-m MINIMUM]